 The USA Work Permit

-Jobs in the USA demand more than the USA work permit and just the obvious the USA cover letter and the USA resume writing and translation - it requires careful preparation.
+Jobs in the USA demand more than the USA work permit and just the USA resume with the USA cover letter writing and translation - it requires careful preparation.
 You will be confronted with problems that in all probability did not even cross your mind when you decided to try the job search in the USA.

 Passport and the USA Work Permit

 All nationals require a passport valid for at least six months from the date on which the holder enters the USA.
 However, for nationals included in the Visa Waiver Program, passports must be valid for at least 90 days from the date of entry.

 If you are working in the USA and do not have a visa, you are considered an “illegal alien”!
 Therefore, you may be detained and deported

 Permission to work in or visit the United States must be obtained through the United States Citizenship and Immigration Services (USCIS).
 Embassies or consulates abroad do not have the authority to grant work permits yet they are allowed to issue visas for immigrant and non-immigrant travel.
 In all cases, permission to work must be obtained in the United States by an employer who wishes to hire the individual.

 The United States issues a confusing range of visas that are broadly divided into immigrant (permanent resident) and non-immigrant (temporary resident) visas.
 An immigrant visa gives the right to live and work in the United States on a permanent basis and to qualify for US citizenship after five years of residence.
 A non-immigrant visa allows the individual to enter and remain in the United States on a temporary basis (e.g., from six months to five years) and to accept employment in certain cases.
 This visa is generally used for tourism, medical treatment, business, temporary work or study.